Arseev/Political-Tweet-Analysis/README.md

 # Political-Tweet-Analysis
-Scrapping twitter api for tweets to use to train a marchine learning model to eventually predict partisanship of an account
+Scrapping twitter api for tweets to use to train a machine learning model to eventually predict partisanship of a twitter account.